openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1FLCGettingStarted.md

 - For client: Windows 10 64-bit version 1709 or newer
 - To check your Windows version, run `winver` on the command line.

+*Note:* The following instructions assume running `powershell` as adminstrator.

 ## Install Git and Clone the Open Enclave SDK repo

 - Download and install Git for Windows from [here](https://git-scm.com/download/win).